-A ppendix G Emergency Ship Tow Preparation & Requi reme ents
+Appendix G Emergency Ship Tow Preparation & Requirements Checklist

-The fo rm is designed to assist the Master/mate in preparing a vessel for rescue or salvage towing by providing a general o hecklist
+The for orm is designed to assist the Master/mate in preparing a vessel for rescue or salva ge towing by providing a g eneral d hecklist

 for items necessary for rescue towing.
-It may be amended as needed.
+It may be amended

 Towing Vessel

 Date

 Master

 Fuel Onboard

 Lube Onboard

 Name of Towed Vessel

-Item Required Items

-(recorded variances in note section below) Yes No

-1 Appropriate charts and publications

-2 Weather reports and routing

-3 Voyage Plan

-4 Voyage Orders

-5 Tow Plan

-6 Ports of refuge on tow route

-7 Stores and supplies

-8 Properly qualified crew complement with documentation appropriate for the voyage

-9 Miscellaneous Poly and Dacron line from 3/8' to 5/8" diameter

-- Messenger lines with adequate spares (sizes from 1 1⁄2" spectra line to 7 & 8 poly eight or 12

-10 strand preferable, RP-12 or similar line)

-Line Gun (with spare cartridges, shot line and rods)- if another type line throwing device such as a

-11 Paine Wessex is carried, then ensure sufficient spares on board to allow more than one shot to be

-made.

-12 1" and 1 1/2" Wire straps and stoppers from 3'/6'/12' eye and eye with spares

-3/8" and 1⁄2" chain with connecting links available for chain chokers and stoppers (grade

-13 40 or 70 preferred with appropriate strength connecting links)

-14 Assorted line straps and stoppers

-15 Heavy duty Snatch block

-16 Cargo hook with safety latch -Crosby S-320N Alloy 22 ton

-17 Carpenters clamp sized for the tugs tow wire

-18 Sufficient Towing shackles and spares, cotter keys, bolts

-19 Cutting torch with tips, tip cleaner, striker, working gauges & Oxygen / Acetylene bottles full

-20 Surge gear onboard (2) full shots and (2) 1⁄2 shots of 3" stud-link surge chain.

-21 Two galvanized hard wire rescue tow pennants 2 1⁄4" x 90ft eye on one end, towing thimble on the

-" other.

-22 Miscellaneous working shackles for straps, and messenger lines

-23 150 ft x 1 1⁄2" Swede wire (Can substitute Plasma line)

-24 Spare Portable VHF radios (for direct communications with ship deck crew in case ship does not

-have enough)
+Item Required Items Yes No Ŧ (recorded variances in note section below) 1 Appropriate charts and publications 2 Weather reports and routing 3 Voyage Plan 4 Voyage Orders 5 Tow Plan 6 Ports of refuge on tow route 7 Stores and supplies 8 Properly qualified crew complement with documentation appropriate for t the vovage H H 9 Miscellaneous Poly and Dacron line from 3/8' to 5/8" diameter ine voyage H H 2 Disalu sisht or 42 10 Messenger lines with adequate spares (sizes from 1 1⁄2" spectra line to 7 8 a 8 poly eight of 12 strand preferable, RP-12 or similar line) Line Gun (with spare cartridges, shot line and rods)- if another type line th - 11 Paine Wessex is carried, then ensure sufficient spares on board to allow m ore than one shot to be made.
+12 1" and 1 1⁄2" Wire straps and stoppers from 3'/6'/12' eye and eye with spar 13 3/8" and 1/2" chain with connecting links available for chain chokers and sto oppers (grade 1 40 or 70 preferred with appropriate strength connecting links) 1 - 14 Assorted line straps and stoppers 15 Heavy duty Snatch block 16 Cargo hook with safety latch -Crosby S-320N Alloy 22 ton 17 Carpenters clamp sized for the tugs tow wire 18 Sufficient Towing shackles and spares, cotter keys, bolts 19 Cutting torch with tips, tip cleaner, striker, working gauges & Oxygen / Ace tylene bottles full 20 Surge gear onboard (2) full shots and (2) 1⁄2 shots of 3" stud-link surge chair n.
+Two galvanized hard wire rescue tow pennants 2 1⁄4" x 90ft eye on one end , towing thimble on the 21 other. , - 22 Miscellaneous working shackles for straps, and messenger lines 23 150 ft x 1 1⁄2" Swede wire (Can substitute Plasma line) H Spare Portable VHF radios (for direct communications with ship deck crew in case shin does not 24 have enough) in case ship does not

-25 Surge gear onboard (2) full shots and (2) 1⁄2 shots of 3" stud-link surge chain.
+Surge gear onboard (2) full shots and (2) 1⁄2 shots of 3" stud-link surge chair

 26 Appropriate PPE for deck crew?

-27 Emergency Ship Towing System-ESTS (if available in the region- instructions for the use of the
+27 Emergency Ship Towing System-ESTS (if available in the region- instruction s for the use of the

 package can be found on the MOD in the Manuals section).

 28 Other (write in)

 29 Other (write in)

 30 Other (write in)

 Notes